We’re in an era where everybody is on their phone or laptop or watching something on a screen, but it doesn’t do anything other than teaching you.

 If you get excited at the day’s beginning, but you feel frustrated by the end, Dawson’s duck hunting guide is going to hit home for you.

-Each of the 21 steps actually has merit, and add something to your duck hunt.
+Each of the 21 steps actually has merit and adds something to your duck hunt.

 They cover multiple points throughout your hunting day so that you know what to do when the game gets scarce, or when you need to find a new hunting ground.